Back to the top

 Using the analogy of four ethnically Jewish musicians from multicultural 21st Century Australia – a land populated for an estimated 40-80,000 years by Indigenous tribes – the conceptual point of the band is that every single human being has a family heritage that they belong to that is unique and virtually impossible to simply categorise or generalise about in a simple cliche.
 No one can simply choose where their parents are from, where they happen to have been born or what their skin colour or ethnicity happens to be.
 It simply is, it is beautiful and it is meant to be.

-Devoid of the usual cultural clichés these four musicians with Jewish heritage from Australia present four very different understandings of an ancient yet ever metamorphosing cultural and ethnic heritage.
+Devoid of the usual cultural clichés these four musicians with Jewish heritage from Australia present four very different understandings of an ancient yet ever metamorphosing cultural and ethnic heritage using the common language of jazz and free improvisation.
 Utilising a sharp sense of humour as well as a deep understanding of history and it’s endless repercussions, the music created by Zohar’s Nigun offers a potent antidote to the destructive nature of prejudice and stereotyping.
 Shalom!